A Practitioner's Guide to Multi-turn Agentic Reinforcement Learning: Reward

-The key insight is that reward density should align with the optimization algorithm.
-While dense rewards enable faster convergence---evidenced by substantial gains across both algorithms---their effectiveness depends on signal quality.
-Poorly designed intermediate rewards can provide misleading guidance that impairs learning.
+The key insight here is that reward density should be calibrated to the optimization strategy.
+While dense signals can accelerate convergence, their utility depends on the quality of that signal.
+If intermediate rewards are poorly designed, they risk introducing noise that misguides the agent.